bluenviron/mediamtx/README.md

 ## Installation

-There are several installation methods available: standalone binary, Docker image, Arch Linux package and OpenWRT package.
+There are several installation methods available: standalone binary, Docker image, Arch Linux package and OpenWrt binary.

 ### Standalone binary

-1. Download and extract a standalone binary from the [release page](https://github.com/bluenviron/mediamtx/releases).
+1. Download and extract a standalone binary from the [release page](https://github.com/bluenviron/mediamtx/releases) that corresponds to your operating system and architecture.

 2. Start the server: